ncounter/decal/README.md

-# decal
+# WIP

-An ics calendar file creator
+An ics calendar file creator written in Ruby